project-jam/homepage/README.md

-idk what to put here, you can write it by contacting us using our contact mail :) (on the homepage)
+idk what to put here, you can write it by merging a pull request while the domain's getting fixed :)